 If caught in a hole you should try hitch a ride with the current down and under the wave.
 Trying to fight through the aerated water can be difficult and you could be caught in the circulating water at the surface.
 Curling up into a ball (shallow exit) or swimming downwards (deeper water) should assist doing this.
 Recommended advice with strainers that can not be avoided is to aggressively swim directly towards the obstruction and try to lunge up on top of the structure.
-Being passive will cause you to loss momentum and be more likely carried underwater.
+Being passive will cause you to lose momentum and be more likely carried underwater.

 - Defensive Swimming (body surfing)

 - Floating downstream with your feet raised and arms out to your sides.
 This helps to minimise feet entrapment and also to prevent head injuries.